NeumannDirk/MetamodelAntipatternSPI/README.md

 ## Attempts to Improve Performance

 Improving performance is split in three different levels in the project.
-The level of metamodels, the level of all analyzer and the level of the individual antipattern or metric.
+The level of metamodels, the level of all analyzer and the level of the individual antipattern or metric, although the on second level two approaches can be discussed.
 1. On the largest scale, one of the most obvious solutions is to evaluate multiple metamodels in paralell.
+Parallelizing on this level has the advantage that no synchronization or copying of ressources is needed since every metamodel is saved in its own file.
 This solution is already very effective.
-In test runs is reduced the time for evaluating ~85'000 metamodels from 108sec to 29sec which is a factor of 3.7.
+In test runs is reduced the time for evaluating ~85'000 metamodels from 6min25sec to 1min44sec which is a factor of 3.7.
+2.
-2. The second level is the level of the different analyzers.
+    * The second level is the level of the different analyzers.
 Here it would be possible to parallelize as well, but since on the first level already ~85'000 tasks are created, another subdivision in subtasks wont give any benefit.
 In addition, the evaluation of a metamodel takes only very little time and espacially for small metamodels the parallelisation of the the evaluation would create more overhead than use.
-The only remaining thing to consider would be the caching of often used metamodel information such as the list of all EClassifiers inside the metamodel which is needed for many antipattern and metrics.
-3. The thrid level is the level of a single antipattern pr metric.
-Here, one can find almost non potential for optimization.
+Also a parallelization on the level of different antipattern and metrics would need synchronized or copied ressources which makes it less performant.
+    * Another possibility is to use caching of metamodel information.
+Many antipattern and metrics use the same partsinformation of the metamodel e.g. the list of all `EClass`.
+Since antipattern and metrics are all realized on their own this information needs to be calculated several times which is really time consuming.
+Caching can reduce this by saving the list of `EClass` per metamodel upon the first computation and reusing it multiple times.
+It then will be deleted after the analysis of the metamodel is completed.
+This enhancement reduces the time for the evaluation of ~85'000 metamodels from 1min44sec to 1min2sec which is a factor of 1.7.
+5. The fourth level is the code level.
+Here, already optimised libraries (EMF) are used.
 Efficient programming like reusing already tested and improved code from thrid-party libraries or the built-in Java libraries is the best way to have efficient code.
-Apart from that, any other optimizations should be looked at with caution since here the impact of writing bad code might become bigger than the actual benefit of improved performance.
+Apart from this and some genereral performance code style guidlines like using `Stream` and saving interim results to not recalculate them, any other optimizations should be looked at with caution since here the impact of writing bad code might become bigger than the actual benefit of improved performance.

 ## Architecture in General